2024–25 Central Michigan Chippewas women's basketball team

-The 2024–25 Central Michigan Chippewas women's basketball team represents Central Michigan University during the 2024–25 NCAA Division I women's basketball season.
-The Chippewas, led by second-year head coach Kristin Haynie, play their home games at McGuirk Arena in Mount Pleasant, Michigan as members of the Mid-American Conference (MAC).
+The 2024–25 Central Michigan Chippewas women's basketball team represented Central Michigan University during the 2024–25 NCAA Division I women's basketball season.
+The Chippewas, led by second-year head coach Kristin Haynie, played their home games at McGuirk Arena in Mount Pleasant, Michigan as members of the Mid-American Conference (MAC).

 Previous season

 The Chippewas finished the 2023–24 season 6–22, 4–14 in MAC play, to finish in 11th place.
 They failed to qualify for the MAC tournament, as only the top eight teams qualify.

 Preseason

 On October 22, 2024, the MAC released the preseason coaches poll.
 Central Michigan was picked to finish last in the MAC regular season.